Protecting Your Business

 California Bank & Trust prides itself on offering superior banking products and exceptional customer service.
 We believe an important service is reminding our business clients of the importance of protecting their business assets.

 While California Bank & Trust has systems and policies to protect your financial information from unauthorized access and disclosure, most business losses do not result from others' disclosure, rather they are crimes of opportunity made possible by a lack of internal business controls.

-We hope you'll take a few minutes to review these tips for helping you build a workplace that inhibits the opportunity for behavior that leads to loss and exposes the business to undue risk. more>
+We hope you'll take a few minutes to review these tips and download our Fraud Awareness and Prevention Checklist.
+They will help you in building a workplace that inhibits the opportunity for behavior that leads to loss and exposes the business to undue risk.

 Know your employees.

 Embezzlement by employees is a primary cause of business losses and is a crime of opportunity often made possible by a lack of internal controls.
 As a minimum you should:

 - Establish and maintain a system of dual controls in your office on blank checks, invoices, and accounts receivable.
 Do not allow the same person that reconciles your bank statement to also issue checks against the account.

 - Store check stock in a locked cabinet accessible only to authorized personnel.

 - Check the references of employment applicants, confirm employment dates, and look for time gaps on resumes.